iwastestinh/antifurry/README.md

 # antifurry
 Deletes the word furry on your discord server.

-Warning: If the message contains "Im a furry" the member gets banned.
+# How
-Perfect for antifurry communities, *looking at you discord staff*
+If someone says "Im a furry" the message gets deleted and the member gets banned If someone says "furry" the message gets deleted

 # Selfhosting
 1. Fork this repo